-New Year often encourages me to think about the challenges, opportunities and emerging trends that will be at the forefront of our minds as we tackle financial crime in 2022 and beyond.
-In no particular order, these are the 5 things that I would like to either see increased focus on, or that I believe will become a more prominent topic throughout 2022.
+New Year often encourages me to think about the challenges, opportunities and emerging trends that will be at the forefront of our minds as we tackle financial crime in 2023 and beyond.
+In no particular order, these are the 5 things that I would like to either see an increased focus on, or that I believe will become a more prominent topic throughout 2023.

 1. Effective sharing and collaboration

 The need to collaborate across public and private sectors to improve our ability to combat financial crime is clear.
 Bodies like FATF, for example, continue to draw into focus a need to build collaborative frameworks that not only help us to respond to financial crime, but to get on the front foot and prevent it.
 In 2023 it’s critical that positive conversations across the public and private sectors continue to take place.
 In particular, collaboration is needed to address gaps in knowledge that could easily be filled by the sharing of data, in turn increasing the effectiveness of anti-financial crime efforts.

 A non-fungible token (NFT) is a form of a digital ledger stored on a blockchain and is commonly associated with digital assets such as photos, videos, or audio.
 NFTs grew in popularity in 2021 and are often hugely valuable.
 Yet with this value comes risk in the form of fraud and money laundering.
 Whilst there are already public examples of NFT-related fraud, I anticipate that these risks will start to move sharply into focus in 2023.